Ethan-DE/devops-lemp-stack/README.md

 # DevOps: Automated LEMP Stack Deployment with WordPress

 This project automates the deployment of a secure LEMP stack (Linux, NGINX, MySQL, PHP) and WordPress on an Ubuntu server.
-It includes Bash scripts to install, configure, and secure the stack — designed for production environments and DevOps workflows.
+It includes Bash scripts to install, configure, and secure the stack, designed for production environments and DevOps workflows.

 ## What's Included